bananahackers/site/devices/patching-the-boot-partition.md

 ```
 edl r boot boot.img
 ```

+{:.warning}
+> Some programs, such as TranslucentFlyouts on Windows, may interfere with edl.py.
+>
+> If you used `edl printgpt` to print the partition table, on the third command edl.py may run into error 5 `Input/Output Error`.
+Exit EDL mode by removing and re-inserting the battery, then turn on the phone in EDL mode, and reconnect to your computer.

 If you did it correctly, `edl` should be able to see your phone as running the MSM8909 (Qualcomm Snapdragon 210) chipset, pick the correct loader from the database and read your phone's boot partition.
 After that, you should have a copy of the boot partition with the size of 32.0 MB (32,768 KB).
 Pulled boot image will be saved to the current directory.